iKarTehFox/web-clock-docs/docs/importexport.md

 ## Options
 ### Import settings
-There are three methods of uploading your settings, either by uploading a JSON file, scanning a QR code, pasting in the JSON manually.
+There are a few methods of uploading your settings.
+You can upload directly from a JSON file, scan a QR code, paste the raw JSON data into a text field, or re-import your saved settings from localStorage.

 ![A screenshot of the import upload button and text field upload form.](/assets/images/docs-Features/importexport/import.png)

 After uploading your settings, Online Web Clock will automatically verify and load all of your settings.
-For an insight into how the site encodes, decodes, and verifies JSON settings, refer to the [code in the GitHub repository](https://github.com/iKarTehFox/web-clock/blob/prod/src/importExport.ts).
+For an insight into how the site formats and verifies JSON settings, refer to the [code in the GitHub repository](https://github.com/iKarTehFox/web-clock/blob/prod/src/importExport.ts).

 {: .note }
-For more info on scanning and generating QR codes, refer to [this section](#qr-codes).
+For more info on scanning and generating QR codes, skip to the [QR Codes](#qr-codes) section.

 ### Built-in presets
 The menu includes a few presets which you can import.
 They contain pre-configured settings for different themes and styles.

 ![A screenshot of the built-in presets buttons.](/assets/images/docs-Features/importexport/presets.png)

 You can also type the number next to the respective preset name to import it.
-For instance, you can press the number "<kbd>1</kbd>" on any screen to import the "AMOLED Theme" preset.
+For instance, you can press the number "<kbd>1</kbd>" on your keyboard to import the "AMOLED Theme" preset.

 {: .note }
 As they are not automatically preloaded, you may need an internet connection to load a preset if you are not serving the site locally and the presets are not already cached.

 ### Export settings
-You can export your currently selected settings to a JSON file by clicking the "Export" button, by copying the raw JSON data to your clipboard, or by generating a QR code.
+As explained above, just like with importing, you may export your settings with these same methods: downloading a JSON file, generating a QR code, copying directly to your clipboard, or saving to localStorage.

 ![A screenshot of the exporting buttons.](/assets/images/docs-Features/importexport/export.png)

+When saved locally to your browser (localStorage), your settings will be automatically imported the next time you visit the site.
+They can be cleared if you Ctrl+Click on this button.

 #### Base keys
 Below is a table of the top-level keys in the settings JSON object: